zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

 1. Close the new browser tab.

-#### Task 5: Deploy a Linux Azure VM from Cloud Shell by using Azure Building Blocks
+#### Task 6: Deploy a Linux Azure VM from Cloud Shell by using Azure Building Blocks

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to view the content of the Azure Building Block parameter file you will use for this deployment:
+1. In the **Cloud Shell** pane, within the SSH session to the Azure VM **lab03vm1**, run the following to view the content of the Azure Building Block parameter file you will use for this deployment:

     ```sh
     cat ./reference-architectures/virtual-machines/single-vm/parameters/linux/single-vm.json
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to generate the SSH key pair that you will use to authenticate when accessing the Linux VM:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to generate the SSH key pair that you will use to authenticate when accessing the Linux VM:

     ```sh
     ssh-keygen -t rsa -b 2048